Finishing school: United States

 Through much of their history, American finishing schools emphasised social graces and de-emphasised scholarship: society encouraged a polished young lady to hide her intellectual prowess for fear of frightening away suitors.
 For instance, Miss Porter's School in 1843 advertised itself as Miss Porter's Finishing School for Young Ladies—even though its founder was a noted scholar offering a rigorous curriculum that educated the illustrious classicist Edith Hamilton.

 Today, with a new cultural climate and a different attitude to the role of women, the situation has reversed: Miss Porter's School downplays its origins as a finishing school, and emphasises the rigour of its academics.
 Likewise, Finch College on Manhattan's Upper East Side was "one of the most famed of U.S. girls' finishing schools", but its last president chose to describe it as a liberal arts college, offering academics as rigorous as Barnard or Bryn Mawr.
 It closed in 1976.

 The term finishing school is occasionally used, or misused, in American parlance to refer to certain small women's colleges, primarily on the East Coast, that were once known for preparing their female students for marriage.
 Since the 1960s, many of these schools have closed as a result of financial difficulties.
 These stemmed from changing societal norms, which made it easier for women to pursue academic and professional paths.

 In literature

+Lace, a novel by Shirley Conran, is set in a finishing school and follows the lives of four young women who meet there.
+Journalist Sarah Hughes argued that despite the novel being most memorable for its graphic sex scenes "in reality the book is filled with pages of argument about a woman's right to work, the need for equal pay and the juggling of children and career".

 The Finishing School, a 2004 novel by Scottish author Muriel Spark, concerns 'College Sunrise', a present-day finishing school in Ouchy on the banks of Lake Geneva near Lausanne in Switzerland.
 Unlike the traditional finishing schools, the one in this novel is mixed-sex.